chinhonnang0000/asteroidgen/README.md

 - 5 main missions (excluding tests and sides).
 - start with subpar lead tier techs.
 - more overpowered techs as you progress throgh this mod.
 - No hidden items, Techs from other mods can be brought here as long as resources are available.
+- Launch to adjacent and non-user generated fields.
+They can be captured by :
+- - save and quit, abondaon, lose the battle or swapping fields.

 Work in progress, excluding bugfixes
 - AEGA (asteridgen endgame alloy) tier - conveyor, turrets and drills.
 They are expected to be highly overpowered.